impredicative/irc-rss-feed-bot/README.md

 This however doubles the time between consecutive posts in any given channel.
 Mirroring can however individually be disabled for a feed by setting `<feed>.mirror`.
 * **`publish.github`**: This is the username and repo name of a GitHub repo, e.g. [`feedarchive/libera-feedbot-live`](https://github.com/feedarchive/libera-feedbot-live).
-All posts are published to the repo, thereby providing a basic option to archive and search them.
+All posts are published to the repo, thereby providing a basic option to archive them.
 A new CSV file is written to the repo for each posted feed having one or more new posts.
-Basic search functionality is provisioned via a `search` [command](#commands).
 The following requirements apply:
   * The repo must exist; it is not created by the bot.
 It is recommended that an empty new repo is used.
 If the repo is of public interest, it can be requested to be moved into the [`feedarchive`](https://github.com/feedarchive) organization by filing an issue.
   * The GitHub user must have access to write to the repo.
 It is recommended that a dedicated new service account be used, not your primary user account.
-  * A GitHub [personal access token](https://github.com/settings/tokens) is required with access to the entire `repo` and `gist` scopes.
+  * A GitHub [personal access token](https://github.com/settings/tokens) is required with access to the entire `repo` scope.
 The `repo` scope is used for making commits.
-The `gist` scope is used for sharing search results.
 The token is provisioned for the bot via the `GITHUB_TOKEN` secret environment variable.

 ##### Developer